-Health Plan Company Supplemental Health Care Exhibits for 2019 (except where noted)
+Health Plan Company Supplemental Health Care Exhibits for 2020

-Table 2 lists the loss ratios experienced in the small employer health plan market in 2019 by health plan companies that cover small employer groups.
+Table 2 lists the loss ratios experienced in the small employer health plan market in 2020 by health plan companies that cover small employer groups.
 Not all health plan companies with small employer health plans in force are included.
 Any non-aggregated health plan company with premium volume lower than \$300,000 is not included.
 Also excluded are self-funded small employer health plans.

-The Minnesota loss ratios for 2019 ranged from 82 percent to 148 percent.
-The total Minnesota loss ratio for 2019 for health plan companies is 86 percent.
-The total Minnesota loss ratio for the previous year was 85 percent.
+The Minnesota loss ratios for 2020 ranged from 78 percent to 112 percent.
+The total Minnesota loss ratio for 2020 for health plan companies is 82 percent.
+The total Minnesota loss ratio for the previous year was 86 percent.